PX G1300 for Refrigeration

 Global Regulation is Driving Adoption of CO2 Systems

 This regulation is expected to drive a surge of CO2 system installations, however, CO2 is not without its hurdles.
 CO2 systems are costlier to operate than HFC systems, requiring higher pressures and, therefore, more energy to achieve the same refrigeration results.
 CO2 system efficiency also steadily degrades as the ambient temperature rises, therefore limiting adoption of CO2 refrigeration in warmer climates.
-The PX G offers a potential solution to this higher temperature hurdle, aiming to reduce the operating cost disadvantage of CO2 systems in higher ambient temperatures.
+The PX G offers a solution to this higher temperature hurdle, aiming to reduce the operating cost disadvantage of CO2 systems in higher ambient temperatures.

 With the significant energy savings enabled by Energy Recovery’s PX G, CO2 refrigeration has real potential to break through the barrier of the CO2 equator, a geographical limit for the cost-effectiveness of CO2 refrigeration systems, and replace the high global warming potential – known as high GWP – refrigerants used by 95% of supermarkets in that zone.